hotdogee/gff3-py/README.rst

 A more feature complete GFF3 validator with a command line interface which also generates validation report in MarkDown is available under ``examples/gff_valid.py``

-The following example demonstrates how to filter, tranverse, and modify the parsed gff3 data structure.
+The following example demonstrates how to filter, tranverse, and modify the parsed gff3 ``lines`` list.

 1. Change features with type ``exon`` to ``pseudogenic_exon`` and type ``transcript`` to ``pseudogenic_transcript`` if the feature has an ancestor of type ``pseudogene``